DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 The rooms within Avernoth are still man-made structures.
 However, they are not made by just any person.
 They were made by a crazy mage.
 - For the levels up to this point, we have not leaned hard enough into the mage who made Avernoth being crazy / ultra paranoid

 The rooms should be designed in such a way that they reflect the mage's paranoia and craziness.
+The spaces we play in are supposed to characterize the mage.
 We can do this by:
 - Adding upside-down staircases
 - Adding paths that lead to nowhere in some places
+-

 #### Is Our Modular Kit Too Limited?